 Yes, PrEP and PEP are available in India.
 A doctor’s prescription is required to purchase this drug.
 PrEP or Tenvir EM (the generic or cheaper version of Truvada for PrEP) is manufactured and distributed by Cipla and is available for purchase from major pharmacies across India.

 Based on the National Pharmaceutical Pricing Authority of India (NPPA), the MRP price of Cipla Tenvir-EM for PrEP is INR 2500 for 30 tablets.
 Apart from the treatment of HIV Infection, the drug is also used for the treatment of chronic hepatitis and B Virus Infection.

 PEP is only available for use in hospitals upon prescription.
 PEP involves taking a short course of ARV drugs, usually for a month.
 Zidovudine, Tenofovir and Lamivudine are also some of the drugs that are used in PEP to prevent the spread of HIV.

-It is important to note that, both, PrEP and PEP medication must be taken exactly in the way prescribed by healthcare provider and without missing doses.
-Despite that, neither PrEP nor PEP is 100 percent effective in any situation.
+It is important to note that, both, PrEP and PEP medication must be taken exactly in the way prescribed by healthcare providers and without missing doses.
+Despite that, neither PrEP nor PEP is 100 per cent effective in any situation.

 So, the best way is to make lifestyle choices that will minimise the risk of coming in contact with the HIV virus in the first place.
 PrEP and PEP should not be thought of as a substitute for safe-sex practices ( such as the use of condoms that also prevent other STDs) and abstinence from sharing needles for recreational drug usage.